Npontone/Npontone/README.md

 I am an MSc student at Carleton University in the Department of Geography and Environmental Studies.
-My research is primarily focused on the characterization of pre- and post-fire vegetation in boreal peatlands using data from the Global Ecosystem Dynamics Investion (GEDI) and ICESat-2.
+My research is primarily focused on the characterization of pre- and post-fire vegetation in boreal peatlands using data from the Global Ecosystem Dynamics Investigation (GEDI) and ICESat-2.